i-am-djordan/i-am-djordan/README.md

 - 👋 Hi, I’m @i-am-djordan aka DJ
 - 👀 I’m interested in web development and web design.
 - 🌱 I’m currently a junior at University studying Software Engineering.
-On my own time, I learn and mess with HTML, CSS, Javascript, and React.
+On my own time, I learn and mess with HTML, CSS, Javascript, C++, C#, and Python.
 - 📫 How to reach me: jordan.destiny05@gmail.com
 - 😄 Pronouns: She/Her